 How it works?

 The Vacuum Dryer utilizes a vacuum to lower the temperature at which water boils (evaporates).
 Wood is stronger at a lower temperature.
 By drying at a low temperature we can accelerate the drying time without harming wood.
+Vacuum pressure also sucks the water from the core to the shell, which is particularly handy for thicker dimensions.

 Why you should care?